 Appendix I Guidelines for collaboration using the liaison mode

-The basic concept of collaboration using the liaison mode is to leave to one organization the prime responsibility in an area of a work and to allow the other organization to participate in the work, as appropriate, using its liaison status.
+Establishing a communication process provides a framework for ongoing communications to:

+– prevent inadvertent duplication of effort, while allowing each organization to pursue its own mandate;

+– provide authoritative information of one organization's dependencies on the other's work;

+– exchange information on topics of mutual interest.

 I.1 In some situations of common interest, it may be appropriate to reach an agreement that would allocate the standardization of a particular area of work to one organization.
+The basic concept of collaboration using the liaison mode is to allow the other organization to participate in the work, as appropriate, using its liaison status.
 The result is published by one organization and is referenced, as needed, by the other organization (see [ITU-T A.5]).
 If such an agreement cannot be reached, it is recommended that each organization does not produce a document whose implementation hampers interoperability with the implementation of a document of the other organization.

+NOTE – Liaison statements can be exchanged with any external organization as necessary to progress the work (see [ITU-T A.1], clause 1.5).
+Qualification of the organization under Annex B of [ITU-T A.5] is not required.

 I.2 In some situations, authoritative document exchange between an ITU-T study group and an organization helps to strengthen the information flow between ITU-T and this organization.
 Such a framework for ongoing communications is particularly needed to provide authoritative information of one organization's dependencies on the other's work.

 I.3 All interactions between an ITU-T study group and the relevant group in the organization are conducted using the liaison procedures.
 In particular, this applies to participation in each other's meetings and to the submission of input documents.